Equal Access to Justice Commission Staff

 Email: simmons@ncaccesstojustice.org

-Jennifer joined the Commission after more than a decade working for Legal Aid of North Carolina, where she focused on increasing clients’ access to public benefits as a Staff Attorney and Supervisor in the Raleigh office.
+Jennifer came to these roles after more than a decade working for Legal Aid of North Carolina, where she focused on increasing clients’ access to public benefits as a Staff Attorney and Supervisor in LANC’s Raleigh office.
 She later served as the Project Director for LANC’s Navigator Project, a program that helps North Carolinians understand and access health insurance coverage through the Affordable Care Act Marketplace.
 Jennifer also provided strategic leadership and day-to-day support to twelve other nonprofits as Director of the NC Navigator Consortium, the second-largest Navigator grant in the US.

 Jennifer and her husband Matthew live in a historic home near downtown Raleigh with their two children, Bebe and Archie.